-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Egton Digital This supplier provides practices with a software solution to provide a website, including online patient interactions the purposes of care delivery.
-The Practice ensures that personal data it collects in this way is only used for the purposes of delivery of service, fact checking and quality assurance.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care.
-Article 6 1(e) (public interest or in the exercise of official authority).
-Article 9(2) (b): processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8 Persons involved in telephone/video calls have the right to: • To access, view or request copies of their personal information held by the Practice; • request rectification of any inaccuracy to their personal information; • restrict the processing of their personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
-Right to object: Users have a general right to raise an objection to the sharing personal data.
-If you wish to exercise your rights you can contact the Practice (data controller) or the DPO and your request will be carefully considered.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Consultant Connect Consultant Connect provides a national network of consultants for GPs to access in order to assist with your direct care.
+Telephone advice and guidance, photo-messaging advice and guidance are the key services provided.
+All records held by the Practice and the Consultant Connect Sharing system are be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+Right to object or opt-out: You have the right to raise an objection or opt-out of out of having an SCR by returning a completed opt-out form to their GP practice.
+Although we will first need to explain how this may affect the care you receive.
+If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.

 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8 Consultant Connect Consultants for GPs to access in order to assist with your direct care.
-Telephone advice and guidance, photo-messaging advice and guidance are the key services provided.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6 , or if not satisfied, with the Information Commissioner, contact details are given at section 8 iGPR We use the iGPR system provided by Niche Health for the purposes of providing you with medical reports and subject access request responses that are correctly managed in respect of the rights of others.
+These providers work as a processor on our behalf.
+They do not retain or use your medical records for any purpose other than fulfilling your requests.
 All records held by the Practice and the Consultant Connect Sharing system are be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+Right to object or opt-out: You have the right to raise an objection or opt-out of out of having an SCR by returning a completed opt-out form to their GP